 Based on the study, rambutan peels contain qualities that can fight diabetes.

-The study was conducted on mice so there should still be more research done before we can be certain that this works with people.
+The study was conducted on mice, so there should still be more research done before we can be certain that this works with people.

 Still, the results of the research are very promising, especially for people who are suffering from diabetes.

-3. Rambutan Indirectly Improves Heart Health
+6. Use Rambutan To Indirectly Improve Your Heart Health

 Because rambutan has good dietary fiber content, it is said that it can contribute to keeping your heart healthy.

-4. Supports Bone Health
+8. Supports Bone Health

-Vitamin C in this tropical fruit also helps with your bone health.
+The vitamin C in this tropical fruit also helps with your bone health.

-5. Rambutan Has Antibacterial Properties
+10. Rambutan Has Antibacterial Properties

 Rambutan has been used for its antibacterial properties for many years now.

-Consuming more fiber, like in rambutan may be able to improve your digestive health.
+Consuming more fiber, like in rambutan, may be able to improve your digestive health.

-7. Rambutan Increases Energy
+13. Rambutan Increases Energy

-8. May Work As An Aphrodisiac
+14. May Work As An Aphrodisiac

-They say that making a tea out of rambutan leaves is able to stimulate certain hormones that can boost your libido.
+They say that making tea out of rambutan leaves is able to stimulate certain hormones that can boost your libido.

-9. Rambutan Helps Prevent Anemia
+15. Rambutan Helps Prevent Anemia

 Both play a role in the production of red blood cells.

 Iron also helps in maintaining and distributing oxygen-rich blood throughout your body.

-This can lower your risk of having anemia.
+This can lower your risk of anemia.

-10. May Improve Skin Health
+16. May Improve Skin Health

 Some people use the seeds of rambutan as a natural skincare product.
-They’ll mash the seeds and make a paste out of it.

 It is then applied to the skin to make it softer and smoother.